SirWaffle/local-ai-code-completion/README.md

 - more models for generation, especially code centric models
 - better behavior of plugins ( caching, etc )
 - better management of generation
-- how to setup and what not
+- better how to guide

-# things in here that obviously bad, but exist just for the example
+# bad code ( should be changed! )
 - webserver only allows one generation of the model at a time, enforced by a semaphor
-- hard coded paths to model locations and waht not
+- hard coded paths to model locations and what not
+- hard coded model input/output sizes

 # rough directions